-- protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; - taking action to enable all children to have the best outcomes.
+- providing help and support to meet the needs of children as soon as problems emerge. - protecting children from maltreatment, whether that is within or outside the home, including online - preventing impairment of children's mental and physical health or development; - making sure that children grow up in circumstances consistent with the provision of safe and effective care; - taking action to enable all children to have the best outcomes.